DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFExportMultipleGrids/description.md

-The [exportDataGrid()](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method allows users to export multiple grids to one PDF document.
-Grids are exported consequently in a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then" target="_blank">chain of Promises</a>.
+This demo shows two DataGrids in different tabs.
+The export system arranges these DataGrids on different pages of the PDF document.

-In this demo, this functionality is used to export two DataGrids into separate pages in the same PDF document.
-In this demo we export different grids on separated pages.
-For this we use **jspdf**.<a href="https://raw.githack.com/parallax/jsPDF/master/docs/jsPDF.html#addPage" target="_blank">addPage()</a> method.
+To implement this functionality, execute a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then" target="_blank">chain of Promises</a>.
+Call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) methods in a chain one after another.
+Use the **jsPDF**.<a href="https://raw.githack.com/parallax/jsPDF/master/docs/jsPDF.html#addPage" target="_blank">addPage()</a> method to add a page in the PDF document.

-Use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/#customizeCell) method to customize the exported appearance of grids.
+You can use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/#customizeCell) function to customize cell appearance after export.
+In this demo, the **customizeCell** function sets the alternating backgrounds for rows.